 the Trammell Crow Company metamorphosed from a development company to a brokerage and property management company.
 As a result, 183 of 186 project development partners left to do other things.
 This was the genesis of Geltmore as it was born in May 1991 as Paul severed his relationship with the Trammell Crow Company and began the next chapter of real estate development.
 Geltmore, Inc. as a newly formed real estate development company, had to adapt to the new realities following the real estate depression period of 1989 to 1992.
 The prior fifteen years of the business saw too much debt, too little equity and too much bank financing of real estate.
 In this new era, it took much more skill, deal making savvy and ability to structure transactions that would work.

 Geltmore Land Ltd. Co. was formed by Paul and his brother to take advantage of land being disgorged from the RTC.
-This 31 acre tract of land was solid volcanic rock under about 6-8” of blow sand on top of the west mesa in Albuquerque.
-After many attempts at planning at a dense scale, an elegant solution was designed to overcome the very expensive cost of accommodating underground utility lines in the solid rock.
+A 31 acre tract of land with solid volcanic rock under about 6-8” of blow sand on top of the west mesa in Albuquerque was offered.
+After many attempts at creating a dense plan, an elegant solution was designed to overcome the very expensive cost of accommodating underground utility lines in the solid rock.
 Chamisa Ridge subdivision was constructed as a one acre view lot development which was very successful by offering a housing option which did not exist on the west side of Albuquerque.

 Shortly after the construction on Chamisa Ridge was completed and the sales effort commenced in 1996, Geltmore was asked to consult with one of it’s lawyers family on a retail development in Grants, NM which turned into a commercial land development and sale to Wal-Mart and Denney’s in early 1997.
 This was a very time consuming, tedious exercise as the property had major ownership issues, transportation issues, and soil conditions issues that required creative solutions.
 However, the time ended up being well appreciated by all who were part of the transaction.